 Robust Control Theory

-Linear input/output models (multi-state difference and differential equations).
+Synthesis of robust control systems.
+Co-design of sparse and limited (delayed, localized, quantized, saturating, noisy) sensing, communications, computing, and actuation using System Level Synthesis (SLS).
+Layering, localization, and distributed control.
+Interplay between automation, optimization, control, modeling and system identification, and machine learning.
+Computational scalability exploiting sparsity and structure.
+Start with linear input/output models (multi-state difference and differential equations).
 Stability, input/output norms.
 Uncertainty, including noise, disturbances, parametric uncertainty, unmodeled dynamics, and structured uncertainty (LTI/LTV).
 Tradeoffs, robustness versus efficiency, conservation laws and hard limits in time and frequency domain.
-Synthesis of robust control systems.
-Co-design of sparse and limited (delayed, quantized, saturating, noisy) sensing, communications, computing, and actuation.
-Layering, localization, and distributed control.
-Interplay between automation, optimization, control, modeling and system identification, and machine learning.
-Computational scalability exploiting sparsity and structure, nonlinear dynamics and sum of squares, global stability, regions of attraction.
-Motivation throughout from case studies from tech, neuro, bio, and socioeconomic networks, explored in more detail in CDS 141.
+Nonlinear dynamics and sum of squares, global stability, regions of attraction.
+Motivation throughout from case studies in tech, neuro, bio, and socioeconomic networks, as introduced in CDS 141, but not a prerequisite.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only authoritative source of information about course offerings, option requirements, graduation requirements, and other important topics.